 Why are things getting tougher?
 Because, if we do not use our free will to raise our own consciousnesses, then the greater Wisdom will step in and do what is necessary to motivate a change.
 With humans that usually involves an increase in suffering.
 It is a kind of cosmic tough love.
 If things get tough enough we will actually choose to reevaluate our options.

-The changes required are not in reality scary; we just assume they are.
-They involve acting out of a sincerity of unconditional love, for ourselves and others.
+The changes required are not, in reality, scary; we just assume they are.
+They involve acting out of sincere unconditional love, for ourselves and others.
 We are not meant to be at war with one another, disease is not necessary and there is more than enough material wealth to go around to each and every human on the planet, and then some.

 PS: I just jumped for joy as I posted this…